TypNull/DownloadAssistant/README.md

 await new LoadRequest("https://speed.hetzner.de/100MB.bin",requestOptions).Task;
 //new LoadRequest("https://speed.hetzner.de/100MB.bin",requestOptions).Wait();
 ```

-## TODO:
+## 🌟 Contributing

-The function to restart a download with previously downloaded length for LoadRequest, when WriteMode is set to Append, has not been implemented yet.
+If you'd like to contribute to this library, submit a pull request or open an issue.
+We appreciate your help!

-## License
+## 📜 License

-MIT
+**DownloadAssistant** is licensed under the MIT license.

 ## **Free Code** and **Free to Use**
 #### Have fun!